Userwithaname/fin/README.md

 cache_timeout = 90
 ```

+Note that you will also need an installer for any font you wish to install.

 # Installers

 Fin relies on TOML files (located in `~/.config/fin/installers/`) to specify
 how each font should be installed.
+You can find a few examples in the
+`installers/` directory in this repository.

-Based on those files, Fin will attempt
+Using the installers, Fin will attempt to locate and download the font archive,
-to locate and download the font archive, extract it, and install it on your
+and install the font on your system.
-system.
-Note that if the site layout or archive name or structure changes,
-the installer may need to be updated to reflect those changes as well.

 Supported fields are as follows: